“We always want to romanticize ugly things.”

 “Of course, sweetie.
 I won’t tell a soul.”

 The meal is also a modest affair: veggie fried rice with broccoli, green beans, red peppers, mushrooms, eggs, bamboo shoots and peas.
+She looks as if she has put effort into the dinner, but could not afford to get anything too expensive.

 Celia: “I love dance.
 I do.
 But… I mean, Mom, I wouldn’t make it in the professional circuit.
 And Daddy has expressed to me very clearly that he wants me to be a perfect wife for someone.
 So while I have a very real interest in dance, I won’t kid myself into thinking that it is my calling.”
 She pauses.
 She paces.